 - Affiliated Fellowships

 The Faculty of Graduate Studies offers approximately 220 University Graduate Fellowships each year to meritorious students for full-time study and/or research leading to a graduate degree.
-Awards are made on the basis of academic excellence, and are open to currently registered, full-time UBC graduate students regardless of citizenship or visa status.
+Awards are made on the basis of academic excellence, and are open to currently registered, full-time UBC graduate students regardless of citizenship or Visa status.
 Students must submit their applications to their departments.
 Departments recommend only their highest-ranked candidates to the Faculty of Graduate Studies.
-Only the top graduate students with a minimum first class standing [80% or higher at UBC] in each of the last two years of full-time study are nominated.
-Competition for Affiliated Fellowships is strong each year, and there are always many more nominations than available awards.
-Further information is available at www.grad.ubc.ca/awards.
+Only the top graduate students with a minimum first class standing (80% or higher at UBC) in each of the last two years of full-time study are nominated.
+Competition for affiliated fellowships is strong each year, and there are always many more nominations than available awards.
+Further information is available at UBC’s scholarships, awards, and funding webpage.

 - Andrew MacIntosh Memorial Book Prize in Fine Arts, MA or PhD

 Book prize for best essay in graduate Art History seminars.
 Students are recommended to the Awards Committee by faculty members.